akashraic/StudioVR/README.md

-A VR progect made with VRTK as a simulator, can be viewed at the following link: https://youtu.be/FD7aPMjnDXs
+A VR project made with VRTK as a simulator, can be viewed at the following link: https://youtu.be/FD7aPMjnDXs